alexalexalex09/easyfreetimesheet/README.md

 * Record hours on previous or future dates
 * Optionally connect to an organization
 * Optionally record clock in and clock out times
+* Optionally allow employees to see remaining hours of various types